Processes for Arranging All Support and Services

 Brokerage procedure

-• If directly provided support has been decided on by the person and practitioner, the Care and Support Plan and Brokerage Request Form should be completed on the person’s record.
-The personal outcomes on the Care and Support Plan should reflect the support required.
+- If directly provided support has been decided on by the person and practitioner, the My Care and Support Plan and My Care Package should be completed on the person's record.
+The personal outcomes on the My Care and Support Plan should reflect the support required.

 Further information on the Brokerage procedure can be found in the Direct Payments Flowchart.
 This can be found in the Local Resource Library under Direct Payments (Section 10).